Killing of Dominique Dunne: Trial

-Sweeney's trial began in August 1983, presided over by Judge Burton S. Katz.
+Sweeney's trial began in August 1983 and was presided over by Judge Burton S. Katz.
 During the trial, Sweeney took the stand in his own defense.
 He testified that he had not intended to harm Dunne the night he arrived at her home.
-He claimed that they had reconciled, that they were planning to move back in together, and that the two had daily discussions about getting married and having children.
+He claimed they had reconciled, were planning to move back in together, and had daily discussions about getting married and having children.
 On the night of October 30, Sweeney said that Dunne had abruptly changed her mind about a reconciliation, telling him that she had been leading him on and lying to him about getting back together.
-At that point, Sweeney said he "exploded and lunged toward her."
+At that point, Sweeney said he "exploded and lunged toward her".
 Sweeney claimed to have no recollection of attacking Dunne until he discovered that he was on top of her with his hands around her neck.
 He then realized that she was not breathing.
 Sweeney said that he attempted to revive her by making her walk around, but she fell down.
 He then attempted to give her CPR, which caused Dunne to vomit.
 Sweeney said that he also vomited, ran into Dunne's house, and consumed two bottles of pills in an attempt to kill himself.
 He then returned to the driveway, where he laid down beside Dunne, waiting for the pills to take effect.
 Sweeney's court-appointed attorney, Michael Adelson, argued that his client's actions were neither premeditated nor were they executed with malice.
-Instead, he maintained that Sweeney, provoked by Dunne's alleged deception, acted in the "heat of passion.”
+Instead, he maintained that Sweeney, provoked by Dunne's alleged deception, acted in the "heat of passion".
+Dunne's family disputed Sweeney's claim that she had reconciled with him.
+They insisted that he went to Dunne's home on October 30 in an effort to persuade her to reconcile after she told him that their breakup was permanent.

-Dunne's family disputed Sweeney's claim that she had reconciled with him, however.
-They insisted that he went to Dunne's home on October 30 in an effort to persuade her to reconcile after she told him that their break up was permanent.
-The prosecution and the police investigators also dismissed Sweeney's version of events, since there was no physical evidence that he had consumed pills in an attempt to commit suicide at the time of his arrest.
-Upon their arrival, the police said they found Sweeney's demeanor to be both “calm and collected".
+The prosecution and the police investigators dismissed Sweeney's version of events, since no physical evidence was found that he had consumed pills in a suicide attempt at the time of his arrest.
+Upon their arrival, the police said they found Sweeney's demeanor to be both "calm and collected".
 Deputy Frank DeMilio, the first officer to arrive on the scene, testified that Sweeney told him, "Man, I blew it.
 I killed her.
 I didn't think I choked her that hard, but I don't know, I just kept on choking her.
 I just lost my temper and blew it again."
 The medical examiner who performed Dunne's autopsy determined that the victim had been strangled for at least three minutes.
 Given those results of the autopsy, the police and prosecutors dismissed the defense's argument that Sweeney acted unconsciously, reasoning that, in the three minutes in which Sweeney strangled Dunne, he had ample opportunity to regain control of his actions, which might have saved Dunne's life.